glorimer/ThisIsWhereILearn/README.md

 # ThisIsWhereILearn
-a collection of projects I worked on while beginning to learn Data Science
+a collection of projects I worked on while learning Python for Data Science